 Think about the nature of your business first of all: many accountants specialise in certain industries and professions, so it is worthwhile looking for an accountant that understands the type of business you run.

 For many small businesses, a big accountancy firm that deals with large corporations would be an unlikely choice.
-You would be better to source an independent accountant who works predominantly with small businesses.
+It would be better to source an independent accountant who works predominantly with small businesses.
 This should ensure you receive equal treatment and don’t pay unreasonable rates.

 Having a good relationship with your accountant is key.
 You need to trust them and their ability to do the job properly.
 A well-known accountant does not necessarily mean they will be good, so be sure to check that they are well-known for reputable reasons!
 It can be useful to ask friends and trusted acquaintances for recommendations, but don’t rely solely on someone else’s word – make sure you also carry out independent research on the accountant you are considering.